About us

 Our vision

-For this vision to become reality, we need more leaders to know: what these democratic methods are; how effective they can be; how to implement them; and how to make them permanent features of institutional decision-making.
+For this vision to become reality more widely, we need more people to know: what these democratic methods are; how effective they can be; how to implement them; and how to make them permanent features of institutional decision making, not just one-off initiatives.

 Our values inform how we approach our work – with rigour, curiosity, in collaboration with others, and with an ambition to be visionary.
 We don’t just tinker at the margins of the status quo.
 We seed the change we want to see.

-We work strategically and in collaboration with others to support and grow the global deliberative democracy movement by:
+We work strategically and in collaboration with others to support and grow the global deliberative democracy movement through three interconnected approaches:

-Making sortition and deliberation widely known and wanted
+Making sortition, deliberation, and citizens’ assemblies widely known and wanted

 We engage in creative storytelling and advocacy that inspires people to learn about and champion another democratic future, powered by real stories from around the world.